sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 FBM+ now uses a different algorithm, giving more predicatable results with less overall 'flowing' of features across the surface when changing sliders

-######Spotify

-The 'Gain' Attribute of the Spotify Procedural has been re-ranged from 0.0 - 1.0 (from 0.0 - 10.0)
-to help with mapping in the nodegraph

 ######Adjustments - General